-Written with characters meaning sunlight, the name Nikko has become synonymous with splendour.
-This is mainly due to the elaborate and highly decorative mausoleum of the shogun Tokugawa Ieyasu, which lies surrounded by forest in a stunning national park.
+Meaning “sunlight”, the name Nikko is synonymous with splendour.
+This is mainly thanks to the elaborate and highly decorative mausoleum of the shogun Tokugawa Ieyasu, which lies surrounded by forest in a stunning national park.

 “You think you've seen Japanese temples, and then you go to Nikko.
 Tosho-gu is like no other: lavish, luxurious and vibrant, amid beautiful natural scenery.”

 Tokugawa Ieyasu was the founding father of the Tokugawa Shogunate, Japan's last ruling clan, which existed between 1603 and 1868.
 Ieyasu is thus a figure of great historical significance, and his tomb, which lies within a large and elaborate temple complex near the small town of Nikko, a fitting tribute to so illustrious a personage.

 Built in the mid-17th century and subsequently greatly aggrandised by Ieyasu's grandson, the location of this monument pulled Nikko out of the years of obscurity brought about by its decline as a training centre for Buddhist monks.
 The building of the shrine was also a shrewd political move: the vast cost of construction was passed on to the daimyo class (feudal lords), which limited their wealth and power and therefore reinforced the position of the Tokugawa dynasty.

 Nikko has long been a heartland of spirituality and provides a rich variety of experiences.
 The first thing that strikes most visitors upon arrival is the setting: set amid thick forest and mountain scenery, the town is beautiful in all seasons - but particularly in the autumn, when the leaves turn their dazzling shades of red and orange.